Anon-Planet/thgtoa/guide.md

 ### Setup a safe Browser within Qubes OS (optional but recommended):

-See: [Appendix V: What browser to use in your Guest VM/Disposable VM]
+See: [Appendix V: What browser to use in your Guest VM/Disposable VM:]

 #### Fedora Disposable VM: